celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 upon: UponCondition - Pseudocode directly following upon statements is executed when the associated UponCondition evaluates to true

-Upon statements are triggered upon receipt of messages or events when the associated upon condition evaluates to true.
 Upon conditions are structured thus:

 <composite object, set of objects or event to match against> <additional qualifications>